-4.44 The open countryside around Carlton Colville and neighbouring Gisleham creates many high quality vistas, with open skies very much being a feature.
-Based on input from the community and work undertaken to inform the allocation of the Bell Farm site have identified three views which are considered to be of particular significance and local importance.
-These views should be preserved when development proposals come forward.
-These views are shown in Figure 4.21 and described below.
+4.24 The open countryside around Carlton Colville and neighbouring Gisleham creates many high quality vistas, with open skies very much being a feature.
+Based on input from the community, four important views have been identified and these are shown in Figure 4.13 and are described below.

-Figure 4.21 Views of importance in Carlton Colville
+Figure 4.13 Views of importance in Carlton Colville

-4.45 View 1 is a wide view from the corner of Chapel Road, looking south-east over the village and out to the south.
+4.25 This is a wide view from the corner of Chapel Road, looking south-east over the village and out to the south.
 This view provides a last visual reminder of the historic context of the old village and its separateness from other local communities.
 It is the only approach remaining that provides the sense of location (village in a stream valley with open farmland beyond looking south towards Gisleham) creating a visual impact for people entering Carlton Colville from the Beccles Road route.

-4.46 View 2 is a view from south end of the footpath between Hall Road and Chapel Road towards St Peter's Church.
-St Peter's Church is oldest the recorded building in the village, originally built in 1326 and has a
+4.26 This is a view from south end of the footpath between Hall Road and Chapel Road towards St Peter's Church.
+St Peter's Church is the oldest recorded building in the village, originally built in 1326 and has a Grade II listing.

-Grade II\ listing.
 The church was rebuilt in 1884 to the original 14th Century style and incorporates earlier remains from the original church including the medieval tower.
-Preserving the view enables the asset to be viewed in context and also preserves the community's enjoyment of this heritage asset and its setting and the views across the site.
 It is a true reminder of the heritage of this setting and the rural roots of the village of Carlton Colville as mentioned in the Domesday Book.

-4.47 View 3 is from the public footpath close to the scheduled monument moat site at Bell Farm, looking southwards towards Grade I Gisleham church.
-The 2018 Heritage Impact Assessment of the Bell Farm site

-(conducted for Waveney District Council) assessed the potential impact of development on those heritage assets, based on their significance.
+4.27 This is from the public footpath close to the scheduled monument moat site at Bell Farm, looking southwards towards Grade I Gisleham church.
+The 2018 Heritage Impact Assessment of the Bell Farm site (conducted for Waveney District Council) assessed the potential impact of development on those heritage assets, based on their significance.
 This included the contribution made by their setting, namely the importance of the open, rural landscape which still remains to the south and east of the moated site and to the north of the church.
 It also considered the contribution of the church tower as a key feature in views across the landscape and the ability to appreciate both heritage assets in the same view both from within and towards the Bell Farm site.
-This view therefore preserves an historic landscape view and connectivity between two notable historic assets.

-4.48 View 4 from Bloodmoor Hill provides a unique, unspoilt panorama of open countryside (this is the orange area in the east of the site shown in Figure 4.8).
+4.28 This view from Bloodmoor Hill provides a unique, unspoilt panorama of open countryside (this is the orange area in the east of the site shown in Figure 4.8).
 From the high point there is a visual link between the ancient site at Bloodmoor Hill (in Carlton Colville) and Gisleham (particularly the Grade I Church) and the old village of Carlton Colville.
-This reflects the Waveney Landscape Character Assessment for the Hundred Tributary Valley Farmland which states that, 'key visual sensitivities include views to and the setting of church towers which are often visible above wooded skylines...
+This reflects the Waveney Landscape Character Assessment4 for the Hundred Tributary Valley Farmland which states that, 'key visual sensitivities include views to and the setting of church towers which are often visible above wooded skylines...
 Intervisibility with adjoining exposed plateau claylands (Gisleham Farmed Plateau Clayland), where views are often panoramic and composed of few elements, are sensitive to additional large scale features'.
 Whilst currently on private land and therefore not publicly accessible, the development of the Bell Farm site will open it up to be enjoyed by the community.
-It will therefore be important that development proposals address this in its design and layout as Bloodmoor Hill and its views will become publicly accessible.
+It will therefore be important that development proposals consider this in their design and layout as Bloodmoor Hill and its views will become publicly accessible.